for breakfast you should try a whole wheat waffle with nutella and banana slices!healthy, wholesome, yummy and filling!

 @ hellotampton: thanks for all your advices and receipes ^^ I ’ll try it! sounds really good! <3

-@ itshaliebrooke: a kind of risotto you mean? love that! well smoothies are not my favorite thing :pposted over 2 years ago
+@ itshaliebrooke: a kind of risotto you mean? love that! well smoothies are not my favorite thing :pposted almost 3 years ago

 as some of the girls already said, you should try to do sauces or to put spices to add taste at your vegetables.
 What is delicious if you like meat, is to mix some chopped veggies with chopped meat.
 I love beef with sweet pepper or things like this!
-Hope it helped!posted over 2 years ago
+Hope it helped!posted almost 3 years ago

 I agree with a lot of the responses!
 I love adding fruits to yogurt, sherbet, or a fruit salad.
 You can also juice them and make your own juice to drink if you don’t want to eat straight fruit.